Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:**
 * When God sends one on an assignment, he places all the requisite skills and abilities in him to carry out the assignment.
 This I believe is what is called GRACE.
 * In order to carry out the assignment of God, Moses needed to be a keeper of the Covenant of Circumcision.
 In contemporary times, this stands for sanctification - Ps.
 119:9.
 It is now a matter of the heart as Paul puts it than it is of the flesh - Rom.
 2:28-29

+### Day 28: January 28, 2018
+##### Focus: Decision making

+**Today's Progress**: Explored the book of Exodus 5.

+**Thoughts:**
+* The fact that God is leading/speaking to a/an people/individual on the way to go does not mean they will not face challenges.
+However, in those challenges, God is making a way of escape.